open-telemetry/opentelemetry-specification/specification/data-messaging.md

 (in the same way that the listening on a TCP port for an incoming HTTP message is not particularly interesting).
 However, in a synchronous conversation, the wait time for a message is important.

 In some messaging systems, a message can receive a reply message that answers a particular other message that was sent earlier.
 All messages that are grouped together by such a reply-relationship are called a *conversation*.
 The grouping usually happens through some sort of "In-Reply-To:" meta information or an explicit conversation ID.
-Sometimes a conversation can span multiple message targets (e.g. initiated via a topic, continued on a temporary one-to-one queue).
+Sometimes a conversation can span multiple message destinations (e.g. initiated via a topic, continued on a temporary one-to-one queue).

 Some messaging systems support the concept of *temporary destination* (often only temporary queues) that are established just for a particular set of communication partners (often one to one) or conversation.
 Often such destinations are unnamed or have an auto-generated name.